 Explore the Comprehensive Cheat Sheet with HTTP Response Codes

-Some of them are directly connected to the server or the client side, and some are no longer relevant, so you are unlikely to see them in real life, but for the sake of interest and background knowledge, they must be included.
+Some of them are directly connected to the server or the client side, and some are no longer relevant, meaning you are unlikely to see them in real life, but for the sake of interest and background knowledge, they must be included.